 Size: Large, Medium, Small

-Racial Traits: Spinners start with “multiple appendages” and “spinner” trait, then they choose 1 tribe.
+Racial Traits: Spinners start with the “multiple appendages” and “spinner” traits, then they choose 1 tribe.

 multiple appendages: Spinners have 6 arms and 2 legs.

-Spinner: Spinners may produce up to 30 twig lengths of slik a day.
+Spinner: Spinners may produce up to 30 twig lengths of silk a day.
 This silk is slightly sticky at first but with working it can become a decent substitute for rope for a time, as it degrades much faster than rope.

-Tribe: airwalker: Members of this tribe are shades of blue and black.
-They possess larger than average eyes and wings which they used to drop nets on creatures on the ground made of slik. +1 Perception, Average flying.
+Tribe: Airwalker: Members of this tribe are shades of blue and black.
+They possess larger than average eyes and wings which they used to drop nets on creatures on the ground made of silk. +1 Perception, Average flying.

-Tribe: gargantuar: This tribe lived in colder climates where spinner slik was less useful.
+Tribe: Gargantuar: This tribe lived in colder climates where Spinner silk was less useful.
 Instead, they evolved coarse brown fur and grew.
-Gargantuar spinners lose the “spinner” ability and gain +1 Strength and +1 fortitude:
+Gargantuar Spinners lose the “Spinner” ability and gain +1 Strength and +1 fortitude:

-Tribe: longstriders: This tribe of brown, long legged spinners lived in the grasslands where they used their impressive running skills to chase their quarry. +1 speed, +1 agility
+Tribe: Longstriders: This tribe of brown, long legged spinners lived in the grasslands where they used their impressive running skills to chase their quarry. +1 speed, +1 agility

 Tribe: Hourglass: This tribe of skinny black spinners with bright red hourglass shapes on their abdomen have more potent saliva than most bugs.
 These Spinners may bite any creature they have grappled dealing 0 damage and inflicting poison for 5 turns dealing 1 damage.
-Hourglass spinners may also secrete this poison on demand for using outside of a bite attack.
+Hourglass Spinners may also secrete this poison on demand for use outside of a bite attack.
 See “poison training” in feats.

 Wanderers: (Beetle roach hybrids)